The best fiction and writing blog posts from around the ‘net, all guaranteed to make you a literary heavyweight. Inspired by ernie.

 Mickey Spillane has long been a favorite of mine, and definitely exerted a deep influence on my writing.
 Few authors can match his mastery of first person pov.
 Jim Traylor, Spillane’s biographer, said this about Spillane’s rough-and-tumble prose: “It’s not very highbrow, but it’s very real.
 It’s very Old Testament.
 It’s eye for an eye, tooth for a tooth.”

 And riveting.
-Not only did Spillane produce entertaining tales that still lure enthusiastic readers, but the brash new author who penned I, the Jury grew as an artist.
+Not only did Spillane produce entertaining tales that still lure enthusiastic readers, but the brash new author who shocked readers with I, the Jury grew as an artist over the years.
 As novelist Max Allan Collins once noted, Spillane made the leap from “brilliant primitive” to “polished professional” over his long career.
 In 1995, he won the Edgar Allen Poe Grand Master Award for mystery writing, which over the years has also recognized Raymond Chandler, John le Carré, and Elmore Leonard.
 Pretty good company for a writer so many have dismissed as a hack.